Knetic/govaluate/MANUAL.md

 # Types

-This library only officially deals with four types; `float64`, `bool`, `string`, and arrays.
+This library deals with four types; `json.Number`, `bool`, `string`, and arrays.

-All numeric literals, with or without a radix, will be converted to `float64` for evaluation.
-For instance; in practice, there is no difference between the literals "1.0" and "1", they both end up as `float64`.
-This matters to users because if you intend to return numeric values from your expressions, then the returned value will be `float64`, not any other numeric type.
+All numeric literals, with or without a radix, will be converted to `json.Number` for evaluation.

-Any string _literal_ (not parameter) which is interpretable as a date will be converted to a `float64` representation of that date's unix time.
+Any string _literal_ (not parameter) which is interpretable as a date will be converted to a `json.Number` representation of that date's unix time.
 Any `time.Time` parameters will not be operable with these date literals; such parameters will need to use the `time.Time.Unix()` method to get a numeric representation.

 Arrays are untyped, and can be mixed-type.
 Internally they're all just `interface{}`.
 Only two operators can interact with arrays, `IN` and `,`.
 All other operators will refuse to operate on arrays.